Sketchplanations

 • Prints

-The Chinese Zodiac is a yearly cycle of 12 animals who finished first in the Jade Emperor's Great Race.
+The Chinese Zodiac is a repeating 12-year cycle of animals, with each year linked to a specific animal, forming the Chinese zodiac years and their traditional personality traits.
+The animals are those who took part in the Jade Emperor's Great Race.

 The Chinese lunar calendar is based on the cycles of the moon—lunisolar—meaning the New Year shifts slightly each year.
 Also known as the Spring Festival, the New Year marks the shift between Winter and Spring.
 It begins on the new moon that appears between 21 January and 20 February, typically falling between late January and mid-February.
 Celebrations continue until the Lantern Festival, 15 days later.